-PREMISES FOR A FIXED TERM RECORDED DELIVERY Dear Adopting Our Code of Conduct Policy whilst on School Premises You will recall that I wrote to you on [insert date] telling you that I felt your behaviour wa unreasonable.
-Unfortunately, I write to inform you that your behaviour had contravened our Code of Conduct Policy.
-I understand that you were (worried about etc); however today/across the week/at variou times with different staff presence, you presented in a manner which again contravened th School's Code of Conduct Policy.
-In particular, Children were present, as well as other parents and staff members.
+PREMISES FOR A FIXED TERM RECORDED DELIVERY Dear Adopting Our Code of Conduct Policy whilst on School Premises You will recall that I wrote to you on [insert date] telling you that I felt your behaviour was unreasonable.
+Unfortunately, I write to inform you that your behaviour has contravened our Code of Conduct Policy.
+I understand that you were (worried about etc); however today/across the week/at various times with different staff presence, you presented in a manner which again contravened the School's Code of Conduct Policy.
+In particular, Children were present, as well as other Parents and staff members.
 I understand that, following meeting/s with, you were in agreement that: You must manage your own behaviour whilst on the School's Premises.
-Should this or a similar incident again (with staff or parents) you may well be excluded from the School's Premises. will be your "first point of contact" designated staff member for a queries or worries that you might have beyond the Class Teacher.
-As you know, we ask all parents to conduct themselves in an appropriate manner within school setting, in the presence of children, other adults and staff.
+Should this or a similar incident again (with staff or parents) you may well be excluded from the School's Premises. will be your "first point of contact" designated staff member for all queries or worries that you might have beyond the Class Teacher.
+As you know, we ask all parents to conduct themselves in an appropriate manner within a school setting, in the presence of children, other adults and staff.
 Just to be clear, once again, your behaviour contravened the Academy's Code of Conduct Policy.
-Accordingly because of this repeated breach, I must reiterate my previous warning for you to observe this Code of Conduct Policy and advise you that should you not observe this on any future occasions, then I may well have to bar you from the school site in order to continue the ensure the safety of pupils and staff.
-It saddens me greatly to have to remind you about this matter, however you will understan that I would be failing in my own safeguarding duties if I wasn't to address it with you.

-development whilst attending Thames View Infants.
+Accordingly, because of this repeated breach, I must reiterate my previous warning for you to observe this Code of Conduct Policy and advise you that should you not observe this on any future occasions, then I may well have to bar you from the school site in order to continue to ensure the safety of pupils and staff.
+It saddens me greatly to have to remind you about this matter, however you will understand that I would be failing in my own safeguarding duties if I wasn't to address it with you.
+My staff and I are committed to working with you to build a trusting and positive relationship with you to the benefit of personal, social, emotional and educational development whilst attending Thames View Infants.